yafet-a/chatter/README.md

 SpaceCord Y is where Discord and Twitter unite to create a truly out-of-this-world social experience.
 Join us today and be a part of the SpaceCord community!

-*SpaceCord Y: Where Social Media Meets the Cosmos 🚀*
+*SpaceCord Y: Where Social Media Meets the Cosmos* 🌌